Rhys1558/Whac_A_Mole/README.md

 ## Features

-My website has multiple different features that all come together to show just how power JavaScript is.
+My website has multiple different features that all come together to show just how powerful JavaScript is.

 ### Existing Features